donomii/throff/README.md

 and then it will be very fast.

-If at any point you find yourself wondering "Is this variable a number or a string?", the answer is very simple:  it's a string.
+If at any point you find yourself wondering "Is this variable a number or a string?", the answer is:  it's a string.

 ### Arrays